Dev-manishakumbhar/OrderManagement/README.md

 Application has following features
  - Login form validations
  - Once login it displays order grid
- - It allows you to a new order
+ - It allows you to add a new order
  - Edit existing order
  - Delete a order
  - It provides mobile first approch and inspired by RWD

+## Pending
+ - Remember me not working on reload.

 ## Further help